tomahawk-player/tomahawk-contrib/wordpress/tomahk-shortcodes/readme.txt

 == Description ==

-Tomahk shortcodes allows you to embed playlists, albums and single tracks from toma.hk.
+Toma.hk shortcodes allows you to embed playlists, albums and single tracks from toma.hk.

 = Embed a playlist =